-Interstate 495 is a fully signed route along the U.S. 64 freeway between Interstate 440 at east Raleigh and Interstate 540 near Knightdale.
-The remainder of the route east along U.S. 64 & 264 to Zebulon, and on U.S. 64 solo to Interstate 95 outside Rocky Mount, is posted as a Future Route pending upgrades to expand the inside and outside shoulders to interstate standards.
+Interstate 495 was posted along the U.S. 64 freeway between I-440 in east Raleigh and I-540 near Knightdale in North Carolina.
+The remainder of the route east along U.S. 64 & 264 to Zebulon, and U.S. 64 from there to Interstate 95 outside Rocky Mount, was designated a Future Route pending upgrades to expand the inside and outside shoulders to interstate standards.

-The Regional Transportation Alliance (RTA) continued support for an Interstate designation for U.S. 64, leading to the announcement by Governor Pat McCrory and Transportation Secretary Tony Tata on December 12, 2013 that designated the freeway as Interstate 495.2 Further goals by the RTA sought to extend the new Interstate designation eastward along U.S. 64 beyond Rocky Mount to Williamston and northeast along U.S. 17 to Hampton Roads, Virginia.
+The Regional Transportation Alliance (RTA) continued support for upgrading U.S. 64, leading to the announcement by Governor Pat McCrory and Transportation Secretary Tony Tata on December 12, 2013 that designated the freeway as Interstate 495.2 Further goals by the RTA sought to extend the new Interstate designation eastward along U.S. 64 beyond Rocky Mount to Williamston and northeast along U.S. 17 to Hampton Roads, Virginia.
 Numbers for the corridor favored by the RTA included Interstates 44 and 50.1

 - Regional Transportation Alliance: Let's Get Moving - Interstate 495.

 - "North Carolina Gets a New Interstate, with the I-495 Designation near Raleigh."
 North Carolina Department of Transportation (NCDOT), news release.
 December 12, 2013.

 - "North Carolina Gains Names for Two New Interstate Designations."
 North Carolina Department of Transportation, news release.
 May 25, 2016.